Frequently Asked Questions

 Do Gerber’s Amish Farm Chicken™ products contain GMOs?

 Yes.
-All Gerber chickens are raised and handled according to the strict internal guidelines established by Gerber Poultry.
-Our hatchery, farms, live haul operation and slaughter facility are all certified humane by an independent humane auditing group as well as by the humane certification team of a large Gerber customer.
+All Gerber chickens are raised and cared for according to the strict internal guidelines established by Gerber Poultry.
+Our hatchery, farms, live haul operation and slaughter facility are all audited at least annually by an independent humane auditing group as well as by the humane certification team of a large Gerber customer.
 Our Farm Team and a member of the company leadership team have all been trained and certified in humane handling.
 One of the company requirements is that all of the family farmers, as well as anyone who handles live chickens, have been trained in humane live bird handling.
 Care is monitored regularly by members of the Gerber Farm team.
 In addition, Gerber has an auditor on staff that operates independently of the Farm Team and audits every farm at least once a year.
 See also the Food You Can Trust section under the Education tab on our home page.

 What do you feed your chickens?